envms/fluentpdo/readme.md

 	SELECT article.* FROM article LEFT JOIN user ON user.id = article.user_id

-References across more tables with dots and colons are also possible:
+References across more tables with dots and colons are possible as well:

 	$query = $fpdo->from('article')
 		->select('comment:user.name AS comment_author')